 Sustainable Labs

-Sustainable Labs at NC State is an effort to promote sustainability in the lab environment, focusing specifically on four major pillars: energy consumption, waste reduction, water conservation and safety enhancement.
-Sustainability is one of NC State’s core values, and Sustainable Labs embody the university’s commitment to wise stewardship of resources, prudent financial planning and environmentally responsible operations.
+Sustainable Labs at NC State aims to enhance sustainability in the lab environment, focusing specifically on four major pillars: energy efficiency, waste reduction, water conservation and safety enhancement.
+For more in-depth details about the program, please review our Sustainable Labs Guidelines document.

-NC State researchers solve society’s most pressing problems in laboratory facilities that demand a substantial amount of energy.
-According to the U.S. Department of Energy, laboratories can be responsible for as much as 70% of a campus’s energy consumption.
-By incorporating energy conservation best practices within NC State’s labs, we can reduce our environmental impact and overall electricity demands.
+Addressing global challenges in laboratory facilities often requires a significant amount of energy use.
+The U.S. Department of Energy notes that laboratories can account for up to 70% of a campus’s energy consumption.
+By incorporating energy conservation best practices within campus labs, NC State can reduce its environmental impact and electricity demands.
 These strategies include:

 - Integration of energy-efficient LED lighting